teegre/MPCW/README.md

 - **Voice over**: occasionally say current song's title or the actual time.
 - **Title display** with scrolling effect in *polybar* or similar.

-*Dependencies: mpd, mpc, dunst, wget, jq, sqlite3*
+*Dependencies: mpd, mpc, dunst, wget, jq, sqlite3, font awesome.*
-*Optional dependencies: espeak and mpv (for voice over)*
+*Optional dependencies: espeak and mpv (for voice over).*

 *Note: **MPCW** assumes songs are stored in directories such as "**artist/album**".*